Data Centers in Albuquerque

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market is served by over 14 network carriers, as of September 2025.
-Customers can find carrier-neutral facilities offering interconnectivity between multiple providers.
+Carrier Density & Carrier Neutrality: Albuquerque is served by over 14 network carriers, as of September 2025.
+The market features multiple carrier-neutral facilities, offering diverse connectivity options for redundancy and competitive pricing.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates are estimated between $0.07 and $0.09 per kWh, as of September 2025.
-This competitive pricing can substantially lower total operational costs compared to primary data center markets.
+Average Cost Of Power: Industrial electricity rates in Albuquerque are estimated to be between $0.07 and $0.09 per kWh, as of September 2025.
+The state's power mix includes over 50% renewables, primarily from wind, which contributes to cost stability.
+These competitive power rates can significantly lower operational expenses for high-density deployments.

 Market Access, Business & Tax Climate